bitcoin-problems/bitcoin-problems.github.io/_problems/secure-dlcs.md

 ## Impact

-The existing [DLC specification] effort has been impeded by having to consider security matters while A scheme with security proofs would allow users and engineers to be confident in the construction of predication markets and financial contracts on Bitcoin.
+The existing [DLC specification] effort has been impeded by having to consider security matters while trying to make design choices.
+A scheme with security proofs would mean the specs could be written against a fixed target and users could be confident in its security.

 ## Potential Directions